nerdcave/selectiv/README.md

 ## demo

-Clone this repo and open `demo/index.html` in your web browser.
+Clone this repo and open `demo/index.html` in your web browser

 ## using

-Include the files in dist/ into your project however you'd like.
+Include the files in dist/ into your project however you'd like, then use the `<selectiv>` tag.
+See demo for examples and options.

 ## build, test